shendrix07/sunmoontide/README.md

    `$ python calendar your_filename`

-   Or if you usually work in python 2, your defaults probably require:
+   Or depending on your defaults:

    `$ python3 calendar your_filename`

 4. Output will update you on the progress of the program.
-It can take a few minutes to run, most time being taken in drawing the PDF.
+It can take a few minutes to run, mostly spend drawing the month pages in matplotlib.

 --------
 ### If NOAA file format changes:

 Procedures that will probably need revision are in the tides.py module.
 Search for `&**&` to find places that I believe will need to be updated if the NOAA annual tide prediction text file format changes significantly.
 Generally speaking, the input just needs to contain a time series of high/low tide magnitude predictions for the entire year.
+But the module also needs to somehow figure out the location coordinates, placename, timezone, and other station info.

 ---------